census-instrumentation/opencensus-specs/stats/README.md

-# OpenCensus Library Stats API
+# OpenCensus Library Stats Package
-This documentation serves to document the "look and feel" of the open source stats API's.
+This documentation serves to document the "look and feel" of the open source stats package.
 It describes the key types and the overall behavior.

 ## Overview